Wilson-Chu/Sidebar/README.md

 # Sidebar
-A sidebar implementation similar to YouTube's version, with functional side tab UI for sectioning.
+A sidebar implementation similar to the one on YouTube, with functional side tab UI for sectioning.
+Will update shortly...